 During these downtime hours then, try to schedule a mental or spiritual self-care activity.

-Do a mindful meditation, take up an evening hobby or class, or engage with your religious community at an event.
 These activities will allow you to unburden yourself mentally and spiritually.

-ADJUSTMENT: If you are in a super deep hustle, need to spend as much time as possible on the business, or simply cannot stop working at a given time; then I recommend setting boundaries with breaks.
+ADJUSTMENT: If you are in a super deep hustle, you need to spend as much time as possible on the business, or simply cannot stop working at a given time; then I recommend setting boundaries with breaks.